-Low impact development (LID) is an environmentally-sensitive approach to managing development and stormwater runoff.
+Green infrastructure/low impact development (LID) is an environmentally-sensitive approach to managing development and stormwater runoff.
+Development techniques and best management practices that mimic predevelopment forested conditions to reduce the volume of stormwater runoff and introduce surface water back into the soils and ground water.
 It can protect aquatic resources, water quality, and the natural hydrology of a watershed as development takes place.

 Prior to development, most rainfall was slowed down by tree needles and leaves in Sammamish’s forests.
 The water then spread out over the forest floor, where it is absorbed into the ground, taken up by the roots of trees and other plants, or evaporated.

 However, when forests and natural open spaces are cleared, and buildings, roads, parking areas and lawns dominate the landscape, rainfall becomes stormwater runoff, carrying pollutants to nearby waters.

 Much less stormwater infiltrates and is taken up by plants, less stormwater evaporates back to the atmosphere, and much more stormwater becomes surface runoff.